SolaceLabs/solace-pretty-dump/README.md

 As requested by a user, PrettyDump supports the ability to search/filter for specific words or patterns occuring within the entire message output, and only display messages that match this Filter.
 This is far less performant than using a Selector (broker-side) as it has to pull down the message first and parse it before it can apply the Filter (client-side).
 However, Filters can be used with Direct messages, and can be used in conjunction with Selectors.

-Currently, the Filter is treated as a regular expression / regex, and the entire message contents (headers, properties, payload(s)) are evaluated against it.
+Currently, the Filter is treated as a [regular expression / regex](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html), and the entire message contents (headers, properties, payload(s)) are evaluated against it.
 So a filter of `Aaron` will search each message looking for the case-sensitive word "Aaron".
 A filter of `(?i)Aaron.*Singapore` will look for the case-insensitive word "aaron" followed somewhere by "singapore".

-A Filter is specified by the command line argument `--filter="blah"` when runnning PrettyDump.
+A Filter is specified by the command line argument `--filter="blah"` when runnning PrettyDump, or by typing `f=<PATTERN>` [while running](#update-client-side-regex-filter).
 This argument can appear anywhere in the arguments, and won't impact the other ones.

 ```
 ^^^^^^^^^^^^^^^^^^^^ End Message #26710 ^^^^^^^^^^^^^^^^^^^